-In the example above, students have only been taught Group 1 and 2 Alphabet Sounds (s,a,t,p,i,n & c,h,e,m,d,r) so the assigned books only contain words using these graphemes.
-Consequently, students can sound-out (blend) the sounds (phonemes) they have been taught, hence any word in the book.
+In the example on the left, students assigned this book have only been taught Group 1 and 2 Alphabet Sounds (s,a,t,p,i,n & c,h,e,m,d,r) so the assigned books only contain words using these graphemes.
+Consequently, students can sound-out (blend) the sounds (phonemes) they have been taught, hence decode any word in the book.
 Along with decoding rehearsal, students will gain confidence in their ability to read.

 What Are Whole-Language Reading Books?

-The reading books within a whole-language approach to literacy instruction prioritise meaning, but draw heavily on memory, guessing, and prediction strategies.
+The reading books within a whole-language approach to literacy instruction prioritise meaning, but draw heavily on memory, guessing, and prediction strategies (Pogorzelski & Wheldall, 2018).
 Little to no consideration is given to sound-letter correspondence resulting in meager opportunities for students to apply their emerging decoding skills.

 Teaching a student to read using the three-cueing system (look at the first letter, look at the picture, and read on to guess the word) has been discredited by contemporary research as being an inadequate approach to reading instruction.

 This is an example of predictive (whole-language) text.
-Once the first sentence has been read, i.e. “My pet is a…” there is no further need to actually read the book due to the repetition of the single sentence starter.
-The picture illustrates the word at the end of the sentence, resulting in students guessing (rather than decoding) words.
+Once the first words of the sentence have been decoded, i.e. “I have…” there is no further need to actually read the book due to the repetition of the single sentence starter.
+The pictures illustrate the colour and type of vegetable located at the end of the sentence, resulting in students guessing (rather than decoding) words.

 “Contextual guessing strategies are supported by the cueing systems model of word recognition which has no basis in reading science.
 According to this theory, students are said to use graphophonic cues, semantic or meaning cues, and syntax or contextual cues to recognize words.
 In practice, the emphasis is on anything but the links between speech sounds and spelling.
 Unfortunately, balanced literacy students are learning strategies that poor readers rely on, not what good readers know”(Moats, L. 2007)